-Cosmetologists and other beauty professionals in Ohio may benefit from the state's excellent job outlook.
-In the years between 2010 and 2020, O*Net expects a 13% increase in job openings in this state.
-This works out to more than 1,000 new jobs per year (O*Net, 2010)!
-The job outlook may be even better in large cities in Ohio.
 Salaries in Ohio are highly dependent on experience level and seniority.
-Per O*Net, the average salary for a cosmetologist in Ohio is $21,400 per year.
+The average salary for a cosmetologist in Ohio is $30,040 per year.
 Most cosmetologists earn between $17,100 and $38,300 per year (O*Net, 2013).
 Part of your salary may come from tips.

 Creating the future you desire is possible with a career in cosmetology, especially if you keep up with continuing education and refuse to rest on your laurels.
 Making education a priority and listening to what customers value are two ways to find success.
 Forbes reports on Sally Hershberger, a stylist that is known internationally for her hair styling skills and hair care products.
 After attending cosmetology school on a whim, she found that she loved hair styling.
 Years later, she is one of the most well-known names in the industry.
 In the cosmetology industry, there are several traits that can make you a valuable asset.
 First, you should be comfortable with people of different ages and backgrounds.
 You never know who your clients will be, and you need to make them all feel welcome in your styling chair.
 You should also have an inherent sense of vision and style.
 Being able to look at a client and figure out how to bring out their best features can make you a very popular hair stylist.
 Cosmetology offers you plenty of opportunities to enhance the lives of others while taking your own career further.
 If you're ready to become a cosmetologist in Ohio, the industry is waiting for you!
 Contact the schools in your area today to compare their continuing education beauty programs!